ramezrafla/meteor-deployment/README.md

 We are using:

 1. PM2 for all process management (see sample pm2.json which you have to start manually the first time on the server) -- and read PM2 docs for more info
-2. tengine with stick session -- see our sample nginx.conf
+2. tengine with load balancer and sticky sessions -- see our sample nginx.conf
 3. Shell scripts to push build via SSH
 4. Shell scripts to install build remotely on server
 5. Of course, nodejs / npm should be installed on your server (as well as pm2)